javadmohebbi/IP2Location/README.md

 ```
   -c string
         (Optional) Print it in CSV format.
 Accepted values are comma and tab.
 This option can NOT be used with -t option.
+  -dl
+        Download the latest lite ip2location database and replace it with the current and exit
   -i string
         (Could be Mandatory) IP Address (v4 or v6).
 FQND or Domain Name is not supported yet... ;-)
   -list string